 We also strive to ignite a passion for learning, thinking, and expressing one's views through exemplary writing and speaking.
-We seek to expand the students' global perspective and self-awareness through the doors of literature, thoughtful discussions, and student-centered learning activities.
+We seek to expand the students' global perspective and self- awareness through the doors of literature, thoughtful discussions, and student-centered learning activities.

-ENGLISH I (103) Grade 9 1 Credit
+ENGLISH I (103) Grade 9 - 1 Credit

-In English I, students areengaged in reading a variety of literature and provided with the tools to analyze, evaluate, and respond to the materials covered.
-Students will read authentic texts depicting the theme of "Heroes": Antigone, Romeo and Juliet, Dragon's Gate, The Outsiders, and The Giver.
-The overarching goals of the course are to create a love of reading, to enhance critical thinking skills, to utilize tools and resources as a means of enhancing one's reading and writing fluency, to expand vocabulary, and to develop writing skills as a way to clearly articulate one's thoughts and ideas.
+In English I, students are engaged in reading a variety of literature and provided with the tools to analyze, evaluate, and respond to the materials covered.
+Students will read varied authentic texts depicting the theme of "Heroes": I am Malala, The Bomb, Macbeth.
+The overarching goals of the course are to create a love of reading, to enhance critical thinking skills, to utilize tools and resources as a means of enhancing one's reading and writing fluency, to expand vocabulary, and to develop writing skills to clearly articulate one's thoughts and ideas.
 Students will compose a variety of narrative, expository and persuasive essays reflecting the themes within the reading materials.

-ENGLISH II (104) Grade 10 1 Credit
+ENGLISH II (104)

-English II encourages students to read more complexliterature and continue to analyze, evaluate, and respond to the materials covered.
+English II encourages students to read more complex literature and continue to analyze, evaluate, and respond to the materials covered.
 Authentic texts depicting the theme of "Justice for All".
-Titles include Twelve Angry Men, Monster, To Kill a Mockingbird, Animal Farm, and Julius Caesar.
-The overarching goals of the course are to enhance a love of reading, to continue to develop critical thinking skills, to apply tools and resources as a means of enhancing one's reading and writing fluency, to cultivate the learning and use of vocabulary, and to continue to develop extensive writing skills as a way to clearly articulate one's thoughts and ideas through the writing of essays, reflections and short stories.
+Titles include Twelve Angry Men, Monster, To Kill a Mockingbird.
+The overarching goals of the course are to enhance a love of reading, to continue to develop critical thinking skills, to apply tools and resources as a means of enhancing one's reading and writing fluency, to cultivate the learning and use of vocabulary, and to continue to develop extensive writing skills to clearly articulate one's thoughts and ideas through the writing of essays, reflections, and short stories.
 Students will compose a variety of narrative, expository and persuasive essays reflecting the themes within the reading materials.

-ENGLISH III (105) Grade 11
+ENGLISH III (105)